awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  Aurora multi\-master clusters have the following kinds of endpoints:

 **Cluster endpoint**
- This type of endpoint always points to a DB instance with read\-write capability\.
+ This type of endpoint always points to a DB instance with read/write capability\.
 Each multi\-master cluster has one cluster endpoint\.
  Because applications in multi\-master clusters typically include logic to manage connections to specific DB instances, you rarely need to use this endpoint\.
 It's mostly useful for connecting to a multi\-master cluster to perform administration\.
  You can also connect to this endpoint to examine the cluster topology when you don't know the status of the DB instances in the cluster\.
 To learn that procedure, see [Describing Cluster Topology](#describing-cluster-topology)\.